-15 years ago (or so) in a medium sizes town in Texas I (Daniel) went to a college know for music and documentary filmmaking to learn how to be on the radio.
+15 years ago (or so) in a medium-size town in Texas I (Daniel) went to a college known for music and documentary filmmaking to learn how to be on the radio.
 I was a DJ on KNTU - the one for jazz for about six months.
-While doing that I learned how to edit video in a class and boom, that class changed my life and I fell in love with filmmaking.
+While doing that I learned how to edit video in a class and boom!
+That class changed my life and I fell in love with filmmaking.
 From there I really started digging into the craft, began learning the technical side of handling a camera/storytelling and changed my focus.

 Soo. . .We really wanted to find a mascot for our company.
 Something that really spoke to who we are as storytellers.
 Enter - the little red owl.
 The owl has so much symbolism throughout a ton of cultures.
 For us, he symbolizes our core values.

 First, the ability to see what others do not.
 This means that we take pride in being able to take ordinary moments and see real meaning behind them.
 It could be as simple as a flower girl looking up to a bride, but having the intuition to know that it's a big moment in that flower girl's life.